 In this article, we’ve seen several different examples of how to use video for learning.
 There are many specific sites for learning from video.
 Some of them, like Howcast and YouTube Learning, offer great content but not much eLearning functionality.
-Others, like LinkedIn Learning, are fantastic video learning platforms, but are not free.
-Lastly, we’ve seen how there are sites where we can get free video to add to our own eLearning courses, such as those we make in EdApp.
+Others, like LinkedIn Learning, are fantastic video learning platforms but are not free.
+Lastly, we’ve seen how there are training software where we can get free videos to add to our own eLearning courses, such as those we make in EdApp.

 There are infinite ways to incorporate video into your learning environment to make it more engaging and impactful.
 How do you plan to implement video in your lessons?